The Day the Laughter Died, Part II

-The Day the Laughter Died, Part II is a comedy album by American comedian Andrew Dice Clay, released in 1993.
-It was produced by Rick Rubin.
-The album was a sequel to 1990's The Day the Laughter Died and repeated the original album's concept to record an unadvertised performance at Rodney Dangerfield's club, Dangerfield's.
+The Day the Laughter Died, Part II is a 1993 live comedy album by American comedian Andrew Dice Clay, produced by Rick Rubin.
+A sequel to 1990's The Day the Laughter Died, the album repeated the original's concept: an unadvertised performance at Rodney Dangerfield's club, Dangerfield's.

-Unlike the first album, which got positive reviews and ended on a high note, this album got mostly negative reviews and ended with Clay going out into the crowd after an audience member with whom he was having an argument.
+Unlike the first album, which received positive reviews and ended on a high note, Part II received mostly negative reviews and ended with Clay going into the crowd to confront an audience member.
 That incident, and the album in general, nearly destroyed Clay's career.